gvwilson/thirdbit/src/fiction/leaderboard/index.md

 There had been other news too—another carbon sequestration agreement had been signed, and something called leishmaniasis had finally been eradicated—but I had ignored most of it.
-Painting is more physically demanding than most people realize, and doing the same strokes over and over with two kilos of haptic trainer on your arm leaves you feeling like you've been trampled by an angry goat.
+Painting is more physically demanding than most people realize, and doing the same strokes over and over with a kilo of haptic trainer on your arm leaves you feeling like you've been trampled by an angry goat.

 On the upside,